Programmatic Imitation Learning from Unlabeled and Noisy Demonstrations: Abstract

 \section{Abstract}

 Imitation Learning (IL) is a promising paradigm for teaching robots to perform novel tasks using demonstrations.
 Most existing approaches for IL utilize neural networks (NN), however, these methods suffer from several well-known limitations: they 1) require large amounts of training data, 2) are hard to interpret, and 3) are hard to \old{repair }\new{refine} and adapt.
 There is an emerging interest in \emph{Programmatic Imitation Learning} (PIL), which offers significant promise in addressing the above limitations.
 In PIL, the learned policy is represented in a programming language, making it amenable to interpretation and \old{repair }\new{adaptation to novel settings}.
 However, state-of-the-art PIL algorithms assume access to action labels and struggle to learn from noisy real-world demonstrations.
-In this paper, we propose \algname, a novel PIL algorithm that integrates a probabilistic program synthesizer in an iterative Expectation-Maximization (EM) framework to address these shortcomings.
-Unlike existing PIL approaches, \algname{} synthesizes \emph{probabilistic} programmatic policies that are particularly well-suited for modeling the uncertainties inherent in real-world demonstrations.
+In this paper, we propose \algname, a novel PIL algorithm that addresses these shortcomings by synthesizing \emph{probabilistic} programmatic policies that are particularly well-suited for modeling the uncertainties inherent in real-world demonstrations.
 Our approach leverages an EM loop to simultaneously infer the missing action labels and the most likely probabilistic policy.
-We benchmark \algname{} against several established IL techniques, and demonstrate its superiority across five challenging imitation learning tasks under noise. \algname\ policies achieve $95\%$ accuracy in matching the given demonstrations, outperforming the next best baseline by $19\%$.
-Additionally, policies generated by \algname{} successfully complete the tasks $17\%$ more frequently than the nearest baseline.
+We benchmark \algname{} against several established IL techniques, and demonstrate its superiority across five challenging imitation learning tasks under noise. \algname\ policies outperform the next-best baseline by $19\%$ and $17\%$ in matching the given demonstrations and successfully completing the tasks, respectively.